jlinares12/Portfolio-Website/index.md

 * Lab 7

-    Lab 7, part 2 is another favorite because it was the first program I wrote that I could see would have realworld use.
+    Lab 7, part 2 is another favorite because it was the first program I wrote that I could see would have real-world use.
 Figuring out where and when I can park within a city is a useful tool and being able to code a program that helps with this made me feel proud.
 In this program I had to figure out how to carefully use nested if statements.

 * Lab 6